 Title: Preparation of communications, publications or articles.
 Compulsory

 Control procedures: Reference of the contribution(s) and report of the thesis director that indicates the contribution of the doctoral student.

 Control procedures: Verifier signed by the organizer of the activity.
 Presentation to the CAD of the material used in the collaboration.

 Title: Mobility.
-Compulsory
+Optional

 Control procedures: Document signed by the receptor researcher or reception center.
 Presentation to the CAD of a summary of the work carried out and the achievements.

 Doctoral students enrolled in doctoral programs benefit from mobility aids established in various national and international calls.
 The calls for the Erasmus + program stand out.

 In the Erasmus + Studies mode, doctoral students can choose a wide range of destinations, since most of the agreements signed by the University of Zaragoza with other universities include places for PhD students of all branches.